MartinvonBerg/wp_post_map_view_simple/readme.md

 | Paddeln        | kayaking2.png      |

 It is case sensitive!
-Simple translate or change according to the defined categories of your site, e.g. translate Tag 'Radfahren' to 'Cycling' or 'Skitouren' to 'SkiMo' or so.
+Simple translate or change according to the defined categories of your site, e.g. translate Category 'Radfahren' to 'Cycling' or 'Skitouren' to 'SkiMo' or so.

 ### 2. Displaying the Map
 Insert the `[mapview]` shortcode on any page.
 Use only once per Page or Post!.
 All below defined Parameters are optional, so not mandatory.